Before we talk about mindful eating, let’s do a quick review of what mindless eating is:

 This is where mindful eating is so very powerful.
 It is your braking system at the plate to slow down, tune in, and reconnect with your body and mind and keep your brain from keeping you from going down the unconscious path of mindless eating again.

-Mindful eating is simply placing your full focus on the present moment, listening and noticing without judgement.
+Mindful eating is simply a practice of placing your full focus on the present moment, listening, and noticing without judgement.
 It is NOT about restricting food intake.
-For example, having a cookie instead of an apple does not make this “mindless”, rather HOW did you eat that cookie or HOW did you eat that apple?
-Were you eating quickly?
-Reactively?
-Were you even tasting your food?
+For example, having a cookie instead of an apple does not make this “mindless”, rather HOW did you eat that cookie or HOW did you eat that apple is what matter.

 This is a HUGE step, and probably one of the most important of all mindful eating habits.
 Sounds simple right?
 Not so simple to implement.
 This step is asking you when you have the URGE to eat, to stop, pause, and ask yourself, “Am I Hungry?”

 There is a difference between having an urge to eat, and actually being hungry!
 This step will help you identify if you are eating for other reasons other than hunger, and what those reasons or triggers could be…maybe it is the sight of something, the free offer, the fact that it’s simply the time you ALWAYS eat.

 It will also point out if you can really tell if you are truly hungry, maybe it has been a while since you experienced this because you have been trying to prevent feeling any kind of hunger at all.

 This is a re-learning process about your body wisdom and its ability to detect hunger, and WHY you are eating in the first place.
 For many, this step alone does wonders for people, why?
 How can you create healthy eating habits if you do not even know why you are eating in the first place?

 2. Take 3 Deep Breaths Prior to Eating